-Yes – there will still be a central Games hub… “Games Central” will be located right in the heart of Perth’s CBD and will deliver many of the important Games services as well as some social occasions.
-But 2021 will be bigger and better than ever before, and totally different to what you’ve experienced previously.
+Yes – there will still be a central Games hub… “Games Central” will be located right in the heart of Perth’s CBD and will deliver many of the important Games services.
+But 2022 will be bigger and better than ever before, and totally different to what you’ve experienced previously.

 And nothing says big like a 60,000 seat stadium.

-When the siren sounds at Optus Stadium to kick off proceedings on Saturday 9 October 2021 it will be for the opening ceremony of the Australian Masters Games.
+When the siren sounds at Optus Stadium to kick off proceedings on Friday 22 April 2022 (moved from Saturday) it will be for the opening ceremony of the Australian Masters Games.

 Games participants will get to walk on the hallowed turf in the traditional ‘parade of athletes’ at the iconic venue which was voted the Most Beautiful Sports Facility in the World in the Prix Versailles 2019 international architecture awards.
 And after the parade comes the party with live music to get the dance floor pumping, with the world class stadium as the backdrop.